 What is a low-profile crib?

-The low profile/short crib has legs that are 4″ shorter than the traditional version.
+The low profile crib has legs that are 4″ shorter than the traditional version.
 It is recommended for use in nurseries or bedrooms where space may be limited or to avoid any potential hazards from taller furniture, such as getting tangled up on a changing table.
+A low-profile design can be good for short moms’ cribs.

 What’s better a crib or bassinet?